To fully understand pipe class and piping specification you must know the basics of the piping.

 - ASME B36.19 – Stainless Steel Pipe

-What is Small Bore Pipe and Large Bore Pipe?
+What are Small Bore Pipe and Large Bore Pipe?

 In the project, you will come across the terms such as small Bore & big bore or large bore pipe.